hashicorp/consul-telemetry-collector/README.md

 ### Kubernetes

 We recommend using the Consul helm chart to install the consul-telemetry-collector.
-If you aren't already using the Consul Helm chart you can find instructions and documentation for using it [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install) A few small changes to the helm chart are all that are necessary to enable the telemetry-collector and forward metrics to HCP.
-This assumes that this cluster is already linked with HCP.
+If you aren't already using the Consul Helm chart you can find instructions and documentation for using it [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install).
+A few small changes to the helm chart enable the telemetry-collector to forward metrics to HCP.
+This assumes that this cluster is already [linked with HCP's Consul management plane](https://developer.hashicorp.com/hcp/docs/consul/usage/management-plane).

 ```yaml
   connectInject: